Last Updated On:

 - Up-to-date: All your latest content must be added to your sitemap as and when it is published.
 This can help the search engines discover the new content faster.

 - Registered in Google Search Console: You must let Google know about your sitemap.
 This can be done in two ways: manually and by specifying its location in robots.txt.

 3. Check the Browseable Versions of Your Website

 You need to make sure that only one “version” of your website can be browseable.

-If it has different versions of itself then you’ll end up sending mixed signals to the search engine.
+If it does, you’ll end up sending mixed signals to the search engine.
 The crawlers will be confused about which version is the right one.

 If the search engine is confused about the versions of your website, it won’t know how to show it to the people.
 This can drastically affect your search engine rankings.

-This sort of an error can occur due to mobile and desktop versions fighting it out or maybe due to duplicate HTTP vs HTTPS versions.
+This sort of error can occur due to mobile and desktop versions fighting it out or may be due to duplicate HTTP vs. HTTPS versions.
 The technical SEO audit should make sure that only one of the versions of your website is browseable.

 It is a great idea to make sure that your website uses HTTPS.
 Even Google is making sure that searchers know which sites are secure and which ones aren’t.
 You can now find “Not Secure” label next to the websites that use HTTP.

 A logical hierarchy in your website can work wonders for your search rankings.
 For this reason, it is necessary to check its internal links as well as external ones.